Osaka Castle: History

 In 1583 Toyotomi Hideyoshi commenced construction on the site of the Ikkō-ikki temple of Ishiyama Hongan-ji.
 The basic plan was modeled after Azuchi Castle, the headquarters of Oda Nobunaga.
-Hideyoshi wanted to build a castle that mirrored Nobunaga's but surpassed it in every way: the plan featured a five-story main tower, with three extra stories underground, and gold leaf on the sides of the tower to impress visitors.
-In 1585 the Inner donjon was completed.
-Hideyoshi continued to extend and expand the castle, making it more and more formidable to attackers.
-In 1597 construction was completed and Hideyoshi died the year after.
+Hideyoshi wanted to build a castle that mirrored Nobunaga's but surpassed it in every way: the plan featured a five-story main tower with three extra stories underground and gold leaf on the sides to impress visitors.
+In 1585, the Inner donjon was completed.
+Hideyoshi continued to expand the castle, making it increasingly formidable to attackers.
+Construction was completed in 1597, and Hideyoshi died the following year.
 Osaka Castle passed to his son, Toyotomi Hideyori.

-In 1614 Tokugawa Ieyasu besieged the Toyotomi clan forces in Osaka castle during the winter, starting the Siege of Osaka.
+In 1614, Tokugawa Ieyasu besieged the Toyotomi clan forces in Osaka castle during the winter, starting the Siege of Osaka.
 Although the Toyotomi forces were outnumbered approximately two to one, they managed to fight off Tokugawa's 200,000-man army and protect the castle's outer walls.
-Ieyasu had the castle's outer moat filled, negating one of the castle's main outer defenses.
+Ieyasu had the castle's outer moat filled, thereby negating one of its main outer defenses.
 During the summer of 1615, Hideyori began to restore the outer moat.
 Ieyasu, in outrage, sent his armies to Osaka Castle again, and routed the Toyotomi men inside the outer walls on June 4.
 Later, Osaka Castle fell to the Tokugawa shogunate and the Toyotomi clan perished, as Toyotomi Hideyori and Yodo-dono committed seppuku and the castle buildings burned to the ground.